PV Ratio Formula is Profit Volume Ratio Formula

 = 33.33%

-Note: Profit volume Ratio value will be same irrespective of whether the contribution or profits are considered in the formulas
+Note: Profit volume Ratio value will be the same irrespective of whether the contribution or profits are considered in the formulas

-What are the advantages of PV Ratio?
+What are the advantages of the PV Ratio?

 Also Read: True Up Journal Entry